Aider-AI/aider/docs/ctags.md

 shows GPT-4 creating a black box test case, **without being given access to the source code of the function being tested or any of the other code in the repo.**
-Using only the meta-data in the map, GPT is able to figure out how to call the method to be tested, as well as how to instantiate multiple class objects that are required to prepare for the test.
+Using only the meta-data in the repo map, GPT is able to figure out how to call the method to be tested, as well as how to instantiate multiple class objects that are required to prepare for the test.